11 Best Open Source Web Browsers [Must-Know Alternatives]

 It is a browser built with privacy and speed in mind.
 In addition to all that, it is also ad-free and has an open-source code base that makes it easier to customize than most other browsers.

 You can download Brave for free or use it in tandem with Firefox.
-The company also offers a donation-based Pro version that includes many of the same features.
+The company also offers a donation-based version that includes many of the same features.

 Are you using Ubuntu?
 Then you should be reading about the best web browsers for Ubuntu.